pf1219/StroCate-MCBE_Stronghold_Calculator/README.md

 ### Troubleshooting
 If calculator said 100% probability but stronghold wasn't there, consider..,
 * You were obstructed by terrain while measuring direction with "Coord+Coord" input method
-* Nearest stronghold was more than 4000 blocks away from (0,0)
 * Each eye directed diffrent stronghold
 * You set too low value in "align errror" or "pixel error" (=Your measurement were not accurate enough)